Gold Price Forecast 2017

 Chart courtesy of StockCharts.com

 Investors flocked to gold to hedge against economic uncertainty in early 2016 on fears of global economic weakness and concerns that the American economy wouldn’t be able to withstand the December 2015 interest rate hike.

 Gold prices could trend significantly higher in 2017 if cracks in the U.S. economy start to appear.
 Well, there are lots of economic indicators illustrating just how fragile the U.S. economy is, but few seem to be paying any attention.

-I enter as evidence: in November, the U.S. unemployment came in at 4.6%, with 178,000 new jobs created.
+I enter as evidence: in November 2016, the U.S. unemployment came in at 4.6%, with 178,000 new jobs created.
 Unfortunately, the improved jobs data is a result of a large number of low-paying, part-time jobs.
-America’s demand for waiters and waitresses continues.
-Only 9,000 full-time jobs were created, or 180 per state.
+America’s demand for waiters and waitresses also continues; only 9,000 full-time jobs were created, or 180 per state.
 (Source: “Employment Situation Summary,” Bureau of Labor Statistics, January 6, 2017.)

 Over the last 10 years, U.S. household debt has soared 11% with the average household owing $132,529.00.
 U.S. consumer debt is now greater than the $12.37 trillion from December 2007, just before the Great Recession started.
 (Source: “Household Debt Nears Pre-Recession Levels, Study Shows,” NASDAQ, December 14, 2016.)

 The most expensive debt (credit cards) costs the typical household $1,292 annually in interest charges.
 That debt burden is going to grow with interest-sensitive credit expected to rise significantly in 2017.
 This will stretch the average American household to the limit.
 Almost half of all Americans (47%) say they would have to borrow money from family or friends if they had an emergency expense of just $400.00.
 (Source: “66 million Americans have no emergency savings,” CNBC, June 21, 2016.)